MycroftAI/documentation/docs/using-mycroft-ai/customizations/tts-engine.md

 ### Account Setup

 Create an account at [IBM.com/cloud](https://www.ibm.com/cloud/watson-text-to-speech).
+Once you add the TTS service to your account, you will receive an API key and unique API url.

 You can find a list of available voices at [Languages and Voices](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices#neuralVoices).
 For example, "en-US_MichaelV3Voice".

-Please note that IBM keeps a log of all requests in the lite plan unless you turn it off explicitly by setting "X-Watson-Learning-Opt-Out" to true.
+IBM keeps a log of all requests in the lite plan unless you turn it off explicitly by setting "X-Watson-Learning-Opt-Out" to true.
+We have set Mycroft to Opt-Out by default, so if you want to share data with IBM then you must set this to false.

 ### Mycroft Configuration